trapexit/mergerfs/README.md

 between them.
 You should mount in the highest directory in the mergerfs pool that includes all the paths you need if you want links to work.

+#### Does FICLONE or FICLONERANGE work?

+Unfortunately not.
+FUSE, the technology mergerfs is based on, does not support the `clone_file_range` feature needed for it to work. mergerfs won't even know such a request is made.
+The kernel will simply return an error back to the application making the request.

+Should FUSE gain the ability mergerfs will be updated to support it.

 #### Can I use mergerfs without SnapRAID?
 SnapRAID without mergerfs?